ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

 .. image:: /_static/Workflow_no_link.svg
    :alt: Three workflow nodes: one called config, one called integrate and the last called save

-We now need to define the links to structure our workflow and pass data from one node to the next.
+We now need to create links to define the node execution order and to pass data from one node to the next.

 Defining the links
 ------------------